Royal Jelly vs. Honey — How Well Do We Know Them?

 Honey is derived from floral nectar.
 Special enzymes in bees’ glands decompose complex sugars and transform other nectar substances until honey is created.
 It’s then stored inside the hive in special wax structures called honeycombs.
 Worker bees consume it until it’s collected by beekeepers.

 Afterward, you can find honey in the market in a raw, crystallized form, liquid form (after pasteurization and filtration) or creamy form.
 Raw honey may change its color and texture in time, but its nutritive value and healing properties stay intact.

 Royal Jelly vs. Honey — Which Is Healthier?

 Royal jelly and honey don’t differ much in their composition nor in their beneficial properties.
 Moreover, honey has been used as a natural sweetener and a home remedy for ages.
 It helps with a variety of issues, from different skin conditions to sore throat and digestive problems.

 Royal jelly became popular more recently.
 It’s known as the superfood in the hive.
-The question remains as to whether royal jelly a superfood for humans as well.
+The question remains as to whether royal jelly is a superfood for humans as well.
 If so, to what extent is it healthy to remove royal jelly from the hive at the expense of the bees?

 Most of the research so far has been done on animals.
 Royal jelly benefits have been proven; however, they don’t differ so much from the benefits of honey consumption.
 Further research is necessary to confirm royal jelly’s full beneficial effect.